switchcollab/Switch-Bots-Python-Library/docs/docs/mini-apps/components/AudioPlayer.md

 - `title` (Required): The title of the audio track.
 - `url` (Required): The URL of the audio file to be played.
 - `subtitle` (Optional): The subtitle or additional information about the audio track.
 - `thumb` (Optional): The thumbnail image associated with the audio track.
-It can be an instance of the `Image` class or a URL string.
+It can be an `Image` class or a URL string.

 #### Usage Example